 If you’re in the market for a lash serum, you probably noticed that some of them contain prostaglandins while others don’t.
-Prostaglandins serums are effective but can cause some side effects, some of which are permanent.
+Prostaglandin serums are effective but can cause some side effects, some of which are permanent.

 Thankfully, peptides-based serums are an excellent alternative with less chance for side effects.